Martchus/tageditor/README.md

 ```
 tageditor <operation> [options]
 ```
-Checkout the available operations and options with --help.
+Checkout the available operations and options with `--help`.

 #### Examples
 Here are some Bash examples which illustrate getting and setting tag information: